 Legal and compliance requirements

-Regulations such as GDPR and Can-Spam often require firms to hold compete records by law for many years.
+Regulations such as GDPR often require firms to hold compete records by law for many years.
 This encompasses everything from email attachments, to Microsoft Office docs.
 Highly regulated industries like law, finance and healthcare will have particularly large requirements.
 Such regulations will often demand firms maintain access to a broader variety of files, right from the firm’s inception.
 This is something Microsoft 365 won’t be able to keep up with.